Version: 1.0

 Batch Issuance should not be used for credentials that rely on use cases where the data itself can be used to link different presentations.

-There is no guarantee that any wallet uses a credential of a batch only once.
-Issuers and Verifiers should not rely on the fact that a credential in a batch is only shown once in the wallet.
+There is no guarantee that any Wallet uses a credential of a batch only once.
+Issuers and Verifiers should not rely on the fact that a credential in a batch is only shown once in the Wallet.
 Batch issuing is therefore not suited for a batch of credentials like e.g., day passes, multi ride tickets or loyalty cards as the content of a credential in a batch is required to be equal.

 14.A Batch Issuance - Batch Size

-The batch size MUST be at least 10, to ensure holder privacy.
-If holder were to refresh credentials often due to a small batch size, issuers could easily gather telemetry data.
+The batch size MUST be at least 10, to ensure Holder privacy.
+If holder were to refresh credentials often due to a small batch size, Issuers could easily gather telemetry data.

 Wallets SHOULD define a limit how many credentials can be issued in one batch, to prevent being overloaded by exceedingly large batch sizes.
 This can be done by limiting the amount of proof of possessions being created.